 The Goodwood Capital Fund (the "Fund") is an open-end investment fund trust created under the laws of Ontario.
 The Fund was established on December 23, 1999 pursuant to a declaration of trust and is governed by a third amended and restated trust agreement dated June 11, 2014 as amended from time to time (the "Trust Agreement").
-The Fund files with all Canadian provincial and territorial securities commissions a simplified prospectus and annual information form each year for the public offering of its Fund units.
-Currently, the Fund offers its units to the public under a simplified prospectus and annual information form dated June 2, 2022 (collectively, the "Prospectus").
+The Fund files with all Canadian provincial and territorial securities commissions a simplified prospectus each year for the public offering of its Fund units.
+Currently, the Fund offers its units to the public under a simplified prospectus dated June 2, 2023 and amended October 25, 2023 (the "Prospectus").
 Interests in the Fund are divided into Class A and Class F units.
-The registered office of the Fund is 75 Navy Street, Suite 403, Oakville, Ontario L6J 2Z1.
+The registered office of the Fund is 132 Trafalgar Road, Oakville, Ontario L6J 3G5.

-Fund management and investment management services are provided by Goodwood Inc. (the "Manager"), a member of the Investment Industry Regulatory Organization of Canada.
+Fund management and investment management services are provided by Goodwood Inc. (the "Manager"), a member of the Canadian Investment Regulatory Organization (CIRO) (formerly IIROC).
 In this capacity, the Manager manages the day-to-day business and investment portfolio of the Fund.
 In addition, the Manager is the promoter of the Fund.
-The Manager has appointed Waypoint Investment Partners Inc. (the "Sub-Adviser") to act as sub-adviser to the Manager to help manage the investment portfolio of the Fund pursuant to a sub-advisory agreement between the Manager and the Sub-Adviser dated October 4, 2021 (the "Sub-Advisory Agreement").
 Computershare Trust Company of Canada is trustee (the "Trustee") of the Fund, and National Bank Financial Inc. through its National Bank Independent Network division ("NBIN") is the custodian of the Fund.